 For more information about the benefits of Tree Farming and the American Tree Farm System, please visit www.TreeFarmSystem.org.

-2022 JON GOULD FLORIDA OUTSTANDING TREE FARMERS OF THE YEAR: Albert Fuller (Levy County)
+2022 JON GOULD FLORIDA OUTSTANDING TREE FARMER OF THE YEAR: Albert Fuller (Levy County)

 The Florida Tree Farm Program is proud to congratulate Mr. Albert Fuller of Levy County as Florida’s 2022 Jon Gould Outstanding Tree Farmer of the Year.
 Mr. Fuller was selected for this award among other certified Tree Farm nominations in Florida, for implementing forest stewardship practices that protect and improve our forest resources and in recognition of his exceptional efforts to promote forest stewardship within his community.